sarojbelbase/who-called-me/README.md

-# NumberChecker
+## Who Called Me?

-It is a program that checks whether your number is Ncell, Namaste, UTL, SmartCell or HelloNepal.
+It's a flask app that checks whether the number is from Ncell, Namaste, UTL, SmartCell or HelloNepal.

 ## TODOS:

-1. [ ] Flask Implementation
+01. [ ] Flask Implementation
-2. [ ] SQlite Storage Based
+02. [ ] SQlite Storage Based
+03. [ ] Truecaller Integration
+04. [ ] Refactor from C++